 Inform Local Vets and Pet Hospitals

 If your pet visits a local veterinarian for regular care, notify your vet that your pet is missing.
 With microchipped pets, your vet may be able to update the database with a missing alert.
-Plus, they can help notify pet owners in your area to keep an eye out for your cat, dog, or another critter.
+Plus, they can help notify other pet owners in your area, via social media and flyers, to keep an eye out for your cat, dog, or other critter.

 Stop in at your neighborhood veterinary offices and pet hospitals to ask if you can put up flyers and spread your pet’s details.
 Main Line vet and Main Line pet hospital locations like Paoli Vetcare are happy to aid your search by posting flyers and sharing information.

 Search the Neighborhood

 Searching on your own is the logical first step in finding a lost animal.
 Check your street and nearby cross streets, looking for signs of your pet.
 Make sure to call your pet’s name and listen carefully for signs that they may be hiding.